Well-posedness of minimal dRGT massive gravity: Well-posed formulation for the Minkowski background

-We have seen that the above naive first order formulation fails to be strongly hyperbolic.
+We have seen that the above naive first order formulation fails to be strongly hyperbolic already on the Minkowski background.
 Further we have seen that the problem lies in the definition of the momentum and spatial derivative variables and their evolution equations -- not the harmonic Einstein equations or (time derivative of the) scalar constraint.
 Thus we might hope to modify these definitions to obtain a first order system that is strongly hyperbolic.
-Indeed this is possible as we will now describe.
+Indeed this is possible, at least for the Minkowski background, as we will now describe.

 Firstly we may relatively straightforwardly modify the evolution equations for $Q_{ij\mu}$ to fix the issue described above.
 The key point is that from the definition of $Q_{ij\mu}$ we see that there is the consistency relation, \be I_x \equiv \partial_z Q_{xyz} + \partial_y Q_{zxz} + \partial_x Q_{yzz} &=& 0 \ee and two similar relations, $I_{y,z}$, obtained by cyclicly permuting $x$, $y$ and $z$, and also the relation, \be J = \partial_x Q_{yzt} + \partial_y Q_{zxt} + \partial_z Q_{xyt} & = & 0 \; . \ee Having introduced the variables $Q_{ij\mu}$, we have expanded our first order system, but are only interested in solutions which reduce to the harmonic Einstein equations.
 In particular we must ensure that the initial data obeys these constraints $I_i = J = 0$ so that the solution will indeed be that of the harmonic Einstein equations.
 The full set of conditions that must be placed on the initial data for it to evolve as a solution to the harmonic Einstein equation will be described in the later section~\ref{sec:initialdata}, as well as how they are preserved by the evolution equations.
 We can modify our first order system by adding these constraints -- while this changes the first order system, it will not change the solutions we are interested, those being the ones where these constraints vanish.